Troubleshooting: Rates or availability discrepancies in Guesty

 When you create a new property in Guesty, you initially define:

-If a listing's price or minimum night requirement differs from your original settings, the discrepancy usually happens because of one of these tools:
+If a listing's price or minimum night requirement differs from your original settings, the discrepancy usually comes from one of the tools below.

 Pricing tools

 Pricing tools adjust your nightly rate automatically based on demand, seasonality, and other market factors.
-It’s important to understand how pricing tools in Guesty impact your rates to avoid surprises.
+Learn how to use pricing tools in Guesty to avoid surprises.

 Availability tools

-Availability tools control when a property can be booked.
-These tools may override your base settings to maximize your occupancy.
+Availability tools control when guests book a property, and they override your base settings to maximize occupancy.
 Read more about how to use availability tools and how they interact with each other.

 Understand multi-unit and sub-unit behavior

 In a multi-unit setup, changes often propagate between the main unit and its sub-units.
-This can lead to unexpected shifts in your rates and availability if you aren't familiar with how settings inherit.
+This leads to unexpected shifts in your rates and availability if you aren't familiar with how settings inherit.

 Inheriting settings from the main unit

 When you change a property type to a sub-unit within a multi-unit, it automatically inherits the pricing and availability settings of the main unit.
-This affects your data because any previous price adjustments you made to the individual listing are overridden.
+This affects your data because the main unit's settings override any previous price adjustments you made to the individual listing.

 Changing minimum nights for sub-units